-The use of bulking agents in the treatment of VUR has been reported for more than 20 years and suggested as an alternative to antibiotic and surgical therapy.
+The use of bulking agents in the treatment of VUR has been reported for more than 20 years and is suggested as an alternative to antibiotic and surgical therapy.
 Bulking agents can be injected into tissue around the ureteral orifices to minimize reflux.
 The STING procedure (subureteral transurethral injection) involves the endoscopic injection of a bulking agent into the submucosal bladder wall just below the ureteral opening.
-In the more recently used modified STING procedure, the needle is placed in the ureteral tunnel, and the bulking agent is injected into the submucosal bland the length of the detrusor tunnel and establishes a coapted ureteral tunnel.
-This endoscopic procedure can be performed in an outpatient setting.
+In the modified STING procedure, the needle is placed in the ureteral tunnel, and the bulking agent is injected into the submucosal intraureteral space.
+When successfully injected, the compound tracks along the length of the detrusor tunnel and establishes a coated ureteral tunnel.
+More recently, the HIT (hydrodistension of the ureteric orifice and injection of bulking agents in the mid to distal submucosal tunnel at the 6 o'clock position) and double HIT (modified HIT with proximal and distal intraluminal submucosal injections) techniques have gained favor; a meta-analysis revealed that overall VUR resolution was 82.5% with HIT as compared to 71.4% with STING (p<.0001).^{3,10}, These endoscopic procedures can be performed in an outpatient setting.

 A variety of bulking agents have been tested for biocompatibility and absence of migration.
-Some compounds used in clinical studies are collagen (Contigen[®] [Allergan, Coolock; note: this product is no longer commercially available], Zyderm^{®,} Zyplast[®] [Collagen Corp.]), polytetrafluoroethylene paste (Teflon), polydimethylsiloxane (Macroplastique), calcium hydroxyapatite (Coaptite), dextranomer/hyaluronic acid copolymer (Deflux[®] or Dx/HA), and polyacrylamide hydrogel (Bulkamid[®] [Contura International A/S]).
+Some compounds used in clinical studies are collagen (Contigen® [Allergan, Coolock; note: this product is no longer commercially available], Zyderm® and Zyplast® [use discontinued due to immune reaction concerns]^{11,}, polytetrafluoroethylene paste (Teflon) [use discontinued due to concerns regarding particle migration]^{11,}, polydimethylsiloxane (Macroplastique®) [use discontinued due to concerns of malignant potential]^{11,} calcium hydroxyapatite (Coaptite®), dextranomer/hyaluronic acid copolymer (Deflux®, Dexell®, or Dx/HA), polyacrylamide hydrogel (Bulkamid® [Axonics]), and polyacrylate-polyalcohol copolymer (Vantris®[Promedon]).